awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 1. When the conditions for a rule with an authenticate action are met, the load balancer checks for an authentication session cookie in the request headers\.
 If the cookie is not present, the load balancer redirects the user to the IdP authorization endpoint so that the IdP can authenticate the user\.

-1. After the user is authenticated, the IdP redirects the user back to the load balancer with a authorization grant code\.
+1. After the user is authenticated, the IdP redirects the user back to the load balancer with an authorization grant code\.
 The load balancer presents the code to the IdP token endpoint to get the ID token and access token\.

 1. After the load balancer validates the ID token, it exchanges the access token with the IdP user info endpoint to get the user claims\.